ccca-dc/ckanext-resourceversions/README.md

 ckanext-resourceversions
 =============

-This extension allows you to create versions of resources.
-Each version becomes a new resource.
-Therefore, when uploading a new file or changing the link of a resource a new resource is being created.
+This extension allows you to create versions of datasets.
+Each version becomes a new dataset.
+Therefore, when uploading a new file or changing the link of a resource a new dataset with a new resource is being created.
 However, when changing any other information no new version is being created.

 ![Versions](doc/img/versions.png)

 This extension must be used together with ckanext-thredds.
-Therefore, you can create versions of subsets and show relations between the original resource versions and the subset versions.
+Therefore, you can create versions of subsets and show relations between the original dataset versions and the subset versions.

 ![Versions](doc/img/subset_relations.png)

+#### API function:

+##### package_search(context, data_dict)

+Extends CKAN's package_search.

+**Additional Parameters:**
+* **include_versions** (bool) - includes all matching versions of a dataset if True, otherwise only the newest versions (optional, default: False)

 ------------